The Craft (film): Plot

 Sarah Bailey, a troubled teenager with unusual abilities, moves from San Francisco to Los Angeles with her father and stepmother.
 At her new school, she befriends a trio of outcast girls rumored to be witches.
 Bonnie Harper bears burn scars, Nancy Downs lives in a trailer with her mother and abusive stepfather, and Rochelle Zimmerman, a black student, endures racist bullying from a group of white girls.
 The girls worship a powerful earth deity they call Manon.

 Popular jock Chris Hooker shows interest in Sarah, which she reciprocates.
-When Bonnie sees Sarah levitating a pencil in class, the outcasts become convinced that she is "the fourth" they need to complete their coven—representing the Four Elements—and make them all-powerful.
-While walking home from school, the girls are approached by a vagrant who had earlier frightened Sarah with a snake when she moved in.
+When Bonnie sees Sarah levitating a pencil in class, the outcasts become convinced that she is "the fourth" they need to complete their coven—representing the Four Elements—and make them powerful.
+While walking home from school, the girls are approached by a vagrant who had earlier frightened Sarah with a snake (since a home invasion) when she moved in.
 As he chases her, he is struck and killed by a car.
 The girls believe their combined will caused the accident, strengthening their bond.
 It is also revealed that Sarah once attempted suicide.

 After a date with Chris, Sarah is devastated when he spreads a false rumor that they had sex.
 Seeking revenge or change, each girl casts a spell: Sarah places a love spell on Chris, Rochelle curses her bully Laura Lizzie, Bonnie wishes for beauty, and Nancy asks for power.
-The spells succeed—Chris becomes obsessed with Sarah, Bonnie's scars miraculously heal, Laura's hair begins to fall out, and Nancy's stepfather dies of a heart attack, allowing her and her mother to collect his life insurance and move into a luxurious high-rise apartment.
+The spells succeed: Chris becomes obsessed with Sarah, Bonnie's scars miraculously heal, Laura's hair begins to fall out, and Nancy's stepfather dies of a heart attack, allowing her and her mother to collect his life insurance and move into a luxurious high-rise apartment.